310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “I don’t care if I’m called a villain for it.”
 {% endbubble %}

 {% bubble Chiaki past %}
 …I think you’re a wonderful hero, Mikejima-san.

 That’s exactly why you’re also dressed *that* way, right?
 {% endbubble %}

 {% bubble Madara hidden %}
 “Hm?
 No, no!
 I needed this uniform for work, that’s aaall!”

 “I figured no one would use it, so I stole it from the AV room, since that’s become Ryuseitai’s storage area!”
 {% endbubble %}

 {% bubble Chiaki past %}
 You should get permission first… I suppose you can’t choose your methods for your goals, but… you should do the proper procedures no matter what.

 If you just keep doing what you like, you’ll lose all your allies.
 {% endbubble %}

 {% bubble Madara hidden %}
 “I’m fine with me being my only ally.
 Besides, no one would be upset if I took it, would they?
 I mean, I chose the color that barely makes an appearance in Super Sentai shows, y’know?”

 “There were a bunch of other uniforms in red, blue, and other common colors, sooo… Chiaki-san, feel free to use any of them if you need to.”
 {% endbubble %}

 {% bubble Chiaki past %}
 Really…?
 Then I’d like to wear the red uniform.
 Though it probably doesn’t suit me with how I am right now.
 {% endbubble %}

 {% bubble Kanata past %}
 ? i don't quite understand, but i would like blue~♪
 {% endbubble %}

 {% bubble Chiaki past %}
-Ahaha, you’re not part of Ryuseitai, y’know~… Ah, but wait?
+Ahaha, you aren’t part of Ryuseitai, y’know~… Ah, but wait?
 Hmm?
 It *would* suit you, though…?

 <th>(Huh, wait… I think I have a great idea.)</th>
 {% endbubble %}

 {% bubble Kanata past %}
 Um? err… so, i should go Back home, yes?

 it is true that the School is suffocating right now, so… i would like to go home.
 {% endbubble %}

 {% bubble Madara hidden %}
 “Mhm.
 You don’t need to become a sacrifice.
 Just hide somewhere safe.”

 “And then, once things calm down, and you still feel like being an idol, I’d like you to come over to my place.
 No—I’ll come pick you up from your house, and we could go there together.”
 {% endbubble %}

 {% bubble Kanata past %}
 mikejima’s… place? is that Outside the Ocean…?
 {% endbubble %}

 {% bubble Madara hidden %}
 “Yep.
 See, there’s an acquaintance I know here, and apparently they’re gonna make a whole new agency.”